 Dividend 10‑Year Avg (%).
 The average annual compound dividend growth for the last ten years is based on the last paid dividend and the corresponding dividend ten years earlier.
 (Exclusive to StockRover)

 Expected Dividend Growth Rate.
 The growth rate between the forward dividend per share and the trailing dividend per share.
-A great indication of company and analyst expectations of future dividend growth.
+This is a great indication of company and analyst expectations of future dividend growth.

 Forward Dividend Growth.
 The percentage change in dividend per share implied by the forward yield vs. the trailing 12-month yield.
 This is highest when a company has just announced a dividend increase.

 Dividend Yield Industry Decile.
 The decile rank of the company’s Dividend Yield among all companies in the same industry.
 Companies with the highest yields score a 1, and the lowest-yielding companies score a 10.
 Great for comparing companies in the same industry.
 (Exclusive to StockRover)

 Dividend Yield Sector Decile.
 The decile rank of the company’s Dividend Yield among the yields of all companies in the same sector.
-Companies that have the highest yields score a 1, and the lowest yielding companies score a 10.
+Companies with the highest yields score a 1, and the lowest-yielding companies score a 10.
 (Exclusive to StockRover)

 Dividend Per Share.
-The dollar amount paid per share in dividends each year is based on the trailing twelve months dividend paid, updated by the forward forecast if available.
-Useful to compare against the current stock price to assess your income per share.
+The dollar amount paid per share in dividends each year is based on the trailing twelve months’ dividend paid, updated by the forward forecast if available.
+It is useful to compare against the current stock price to assess your income per share.